Working for visual artists

 Auction houses with current licence agreements are: Art+Object, International Art Centre and Webb's.

-Here's an overview of what's covered under an auction house licence.
+What's covered under an auction house licence?

 What kinds of artwork are covered?